Best Vegan Red Velvet Cupcakes with Cream Cheese Frosting

 - Whisk the dry ingredients: In a small bowl, whisk together the flour, cocoa powder, baking powder, baking soda, and sea salt.
 Set aside.

 - Make the batter: In a medium bowl, use a whisk or hand mixer to mix together the melted vegan butter, sugar, dairy free yogurt, vanilla, and red food coloring.
 Mix until completely combined.
-Then add in the flour and whisk the flour into the batter just until combined.
+Then add in the flour and curdled dairy free milk, and whisk the flour into the batter just until combined.

 - Bake the cupcakes: Divide the batter evenly into each cupcake liner, filling each cupcake about 2/3 of the way full.
 Place the cupcake tin into the oven to bake for about 25-27 minutes, or until a toothpick comes out clean.
 Remove the cupcakes from the oven.